 Although most dogs are quite capable of producing puppies without help, here are a few things to consider that will ensure your bitch has the most comfortable pregnancy and delivery possible.

 Provide a nest with clean linens or towels in a quiet place in the house.
-A warm room ideally between 24-25 degrees as puppies are unable to regulate their body temperature in the first week.
+A warm room ideally between 24-25 degrees as puppies cannot regulate their body temperature in the first week.

-It’s important that your dog goes for checkups.
-Your Vet can help with any concerns you may have and also check on the health of your dog.
+Your dog must go for checkups.
+Your Veterinarian can help with any concerns you may have and check on your dog’s health.
 Make sure their number is on hand.

 Labour and birth

 Some dogs may pace while others remain calm and relaxed.
-Unless your dog seems highly distressed allow her to just make herself comfortable in whatever way she chooses.
-A thick, mucus like discharge coloured red is normal as the bitch strains.
+Unless your dog seems highly distressed, allow her to make herself comfortable in whatever way she chooses.
+A thick, mucus-like discharge colored red is normal as the bitch strains.

-There is usually a gap between puppies while the mother rests and this can be anything from fifteen minutes up to two hours.
-It is normal for some of the puppies (around 40%) to be delivered back feet first and for the mother to eat the placenta as soon as it is expelled.
+There is usually a gap between puppies while the mother rests, and this can be anything from fifteen minutes up to two hours.
+It is normal for some puppies (around 40%) to be delivered back feet first and for the mother to eat the placenta as soon as it is expelled.

 Check on your dog every fifteen minutes to make sure that the process is going smoothly.

-- If your dog’s pregnancy lasts more than 65 days
+- If your dog’s gestation period lasts more than 65 days

-- Your dog’s been in labour for more than 2 hours without producing a pup
+- Your dog’s been in labor for more than 2 hours without producing a pup

-- A greenish discharge appears prior to or after 12 hours after giving birth
+- A greenish discharge appears before or after 12 hours after giving birth

 There is very little for you to do once the mother is nursing her pups which she will usually do an hour or two after giving birth.
-She will continue to have a discharge for a few weeks after giving birth, called ‘lochia’.
+She will continue to discharge for a few weeks after giving birth, called ‘lochia.’
 Lochia is normal and is the cell debris and blood after giving birth.
-It should appear to be greenish-black , brown or brick red and should be almost odourless.
-If it us unpleasant smelling or changes colour to a dull grey then consult your Vet.
+It should appear to be greenish-black, brown, or brick red and should be almost odorless.
+If it is unpleasant smelling or changes color to a dull grey, then consult your Vet.

-Hygiene is really important as it will reduce the risk of infection and bacterial growth.
+Hygiene is essential as it will reduce the risk of infection and bacterial growth.
 Gently clean the mother with a wet cloth and make sure the bedding is changed frequently.
-Although she may be tired immediately after giving birth and sleep for several hours she should be bright and interested in her pups when she wakes.
+Although she may be tired immediately after giving birth and sleep for several hours, she should be bright and interested in her pups when she wakes.

-Although mild diarrhoea, loss of appetite and panting are all common complaints that may be experienced by your dog after giving birth there are certain things you need to be aware of and get checked as soon as possible.
+Although mild diarrhea, loss of appetite, and panting are all common complaints that your dog may experience after giving birth, there are certain things you need to be aware of and get checked as soon as possible.

 Metritis is an inflammation of the womb.
-If your dog is suffering from loss of appetite, vomiting, fever, dehydration, increased heart rate, dehydration and panting then she needs to be seen by a vet as she will need antibiotics.
+If your dog is suffering from loss of appetite, vomiting, fever, dehydration, increased heart rate, dehydration, and panting.
+She needs to be seen by a vet as she will need antibiotics.
 This condition can also affect the puppies as they may ingest toxins through the milk.

-Mastitus is an infection of the mammary glands and will be very uncomfortable for your dog.
-If she is experiencing a fever or her milk is off colour then she should be seen by your Vet.
-Mastitus can prevent your dog feeding the pups because it is painful to have them nurse.
+Mastitis is an infection of the mammary glands and will be very uncomfortable for your dog.
+If she is experiencing a fever or her milk is off-color, then she should be seen by your Vet.
+Mastitis can prevent your dog from feeding the pups because it is painful to have them, nurse.
 Again antibiotics will need to be taken.

 Eclampsia / Hypocalcaemia / Milk Fever

-Eclampsia is caused by low calcium levels.
-Some dogs with milk fever lack the ability to move calcium into their milk without using their own blood levels of the mineral therefore depleting their own supplies.
-Eclampsia typically occurs between one to three weeks after giving birth and is potentially life threatening.
-If you notice that your dog is restless, walks with a stiff gait or wobbles and appears disorientated then seek veterinary help immediately.
-Death can occur rapidly so be vigilant.
+Low calcium levels cause eclampsia.
+Some dogs with milk fever lack the ability to move calcium into their milk without using their own blood levels of the mineral, therefore, depleting their own supplies.
+Eclampsia typically occurs between one to three weeks after giving birth and is potentially life-threatening.
+If you notice that your dog is restless, walks with a stiff gait, or wobbles and appears disorientated, then seek veterinary help immediately.
+Death can occur rapidly, so be vigilant.

-If the pregnancy was unplanned you may want to consider having your bitch spayed to prevent any future pups.
-If it was a planned pregnancy and a happy event then enjoy the puppies while you can and make sure that they get the best start to their lives with early socialisation to novel experiences.
+If the pregnancy was unplanned, you might want to consider having your bitch spayed to prevent any future pups.
+If it was a planned pregnancy and a happy event, enjoy the puppies while you can and ensure that they get the best start to their lives with early socialization to novel experiences.